 This new technology post was sponsored by Wocket Wallet.
 All opinions are my own.

 I sit down to write this post after spending an entire hour looking for my (newly replaced) debit card that was not in my wallet.
 Again.
+I had been looking at mens wallets for a while before coming across this one.

 I’m a habitual loser of cards, and it’s no wonder.
 As someone who works from home with two small children, and as someone who collects payment from clients on no less than 5 different cards, I tend to get a bit scatterbrained.
 I slip my debit card into my pocket instead of my wallet in the checkout lane, leave it on my dashboard after driving through Starbucks, toss it into the laundry while I’m half asleep.
 An organized wallet just isn’t happening for me.